AlienVisitor/CS1XA3/Project03/README.md

 # Project03

  ### Objective:
- To make a working webapp and login page, link them using
+ To make a working webapp and login page, link them using Django and Sqlite3

 ### TriviaApp:
   - How To: